Learn This First...

-Filters and Adjustments allow you to make changes to data streams being processed in the Fusion middleware to correct errors or apply alterations to the collected data.
-In Fusion, you can find each of the same Filters and Adjustments available in SimpleClient and StreamManager, but some things have been renamed or altered slightly.
-This guide will explain the details of each filter and adjustment in Fusion and how to use them.
-If you're looking for information on a specific area, use the linked list of Filters/Adjustments below to jump to the relevant section.
+Filters and Adjustments allow you to make changes to the tag data in one or more Streams to correct errors or apply alterations to the collected data.
+If you're familiar with SimpleClient's filters and adjustments, all of these should be familiar, though some have been renamed.
+If you're looking for information on a specific Filter or Adjustment, use the linked list of Filters/Adjustments below to jump to the relevant section.

 Remember that you can configure Filters and Adjustments for multiple Streams at the same time using the Multi button.
-Just click the button, then click the Streams you'd like to edit, then add any Filters or Adjustments you'd like, then click the X that replaced the Multi-Select button to turn off Multi-Select and return to editing individual Streams.
+Just click the button, then click the Streams you'd like to edit, add any Filters or Adjustments you'd like, then click the X that replaced the Multi-Select button to turn off Multi-Select and return to editing individual Streams.